 The Student Success Act, diversification of responsibilities across components and a need to acknowledge institutional change has created the need to develop additional programs and services sponsored through the Counseling Department.
 Our desire is to have in place a comprehensive Student Services program that supports the needs of the entire college community as much as possible.
 The need for greater access and data collection of services related to SSSP puts emphasis and pressure on counseling, (in addition to assessment).
-The infusion of SSSP funding has allow the counseling department to hire 8 additional counselors.
-These additional positions have allowed counseling to institute same day appointments and reduce the wait times for students to meet with a counselor on drop in.
-Unfortunately, the dept. had 2 retirements in counseling, (plus 2 faculty teaching in Human Services and a long time adjunct), and the loss of two counselors to other colleges at the end of spring 2015.
+The infusion of SSSP funding has allowed the counseling department to hire 2 additional counselors for the Fall 2016/2017 academic year.
+These additional positions will meet the increasing demand to provide counseling services to non credit students in addition to a specific focus on transfer.